 Another important thing to check is the followers’ demographics: location, age, and gender.
 This is especially important for local brands: for example, for a Stockholm-based business, it’s important to make sure that a large number of influencers’ followers are from Stockholm.

 One way to get an overview of the followers’ demographics would be to ask the influencer to send a screenshot of their account from the Audience tab.
-Another way is to use an influencer analytics tool that shows you the correct data, pulled straight from Instagram.
+Another way is to use influencer analytics tools.

 6. Quality of the influencer’s followers